Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 Just hearing the music again takes me back to when I was 16, playing this game for hours on end when I should have been studying for my G.C.S.E’s.
 I ended up with poor grades so let that be a lesson to you not to neglect your studies!
 I love the music so much that I often listen to the AOE soundtrack.

 The Rise of Rome extension was released in 1998 and contained four extra campaigns based on the Roman Empire.
 These campaigns included the Rise of Rome, Ave Caesar, Pax Romana, and Enemies of Rome.
-The expansion pack added some extra features such as being able to queue the production of units, allowing you to continue with other objectives whilst your army is being created.
+The expansion pack added more civilisations, technologies and units.
+It also had some extra features such as being able to queue the production of units, allowing you to continue with other objectives whilst your army is being created.
 It also allows the player to double-click a single unit to highlight all similar units on the screen, handy for when in the height of battle.

 Help Caesar conquer Britannia (screenshot taken by the author)